Sporting CP (futsal): History

 Futsal was introduced in Sporting Clube de Portugal in 1985.
 As a founding member of the first Portuguese League Championship in 1991, Sporting won the league for its first success and inaugural season of Futsal first division.
 Sporting's first hat trick of came in 1993-95 and from there on started becoming a dominant force as years progressed and have forged a bitter rivalry with their cross town rivals S.L.
 Benfica.
 Just like in Football, matches between these two teams is the main highlight of the Portuguese Futsal in all competitions and known as the Lisbon Derby.

 In 1995, Sporting fans were forced to choose the modalities to keep in the club, due to financial problems, having chosen handball and futsal, leading to the closure of the basketball, hockey and volleyball sections (which have all returned in the meantime).

 In 2002, futsal is officially adopted by UEFA and the UEFA Futsal Cup was created.
 This first edition was played in Lisbon and organized by Sporting Clube de Portugal, which represented the country as national champion and reached the semi-finals.
 The 2014-15 edition was also held in Lisbon with Sporting CP once again reaching the final four.

 In 2019, Sporting CP won their first UEFA Futsal Champions League after defeating tournament hosts Kairat Almaty by 2-1.
 In 2021, Sporting CP won their second Futsal Champions League title defeating FC Barcelona 4-3 in Zadar, Croatia.
 In the 2020-21 season Sporting won its 16th Portuguese First Division Title, beating their eternal rivals Benfica 3-1 at Pavilhão Fidelidade, thus completing the quadruple for the calendar season (minus the Portuguese Cup: cancelled due to Covid-19) and extending Sportings' hegemony in Portuguese futsal.

+In the 2025-26 edition of the UEFA Futsal Champions League Sporting faced their Lisbon rivals Benfica in the quarter finals knockout stage, winning 10-8 on aggregate.
+Only the third time these two Portuguese teams have faced each other at International level, with Sporting advancing to the final four.
+With the final four being held at Vitrifrigo Arena, Italy, Sporting eliminated Jimbee Cartagena 6-5 on penalties and beat three time winner Palma Futsal 2-0 in the final, to win its third Futsal Champions League.

-Domestically and Internationally Sporting is currently the most decorated team in Portugal, with a total of 49 trophies: 19 Portuguese League titles, 10 Portuguese Cups, 6 League Cups, 12 Super Cups and 2 UEFA Futsal Champions League.
-Overall, Sporting holds the record for all five major competitions listed then any other Portuguese Futsal team and are seen as the greatest team of the modern era.
+Domestically and Internationally Sporting is currently the most decorated team in Portugal, with a total of 51 trophies: 19 Portuguese League titles, 10 Portuguese Cups, 6 League Cups, 13 Super Cups and 3 UEFA Futsal Champions League.
+Overall, Sporting holds the record for all five major competitions listed compared to any other Portuguese Futsal team.

 Facilities

 Pavilhão João Rocha

-Pavilhão João Rocha is a multi-sports pavilion located in the parish of Lumiar, in Lisbon.
-Located next to the Estádio José Alvalade, it is the home of Sporting CP sports.
-In honor of one of the most distinguished figures in the history of Sporting, the pavilion was named after former club president, João Rocha, who remained in office from September 1973 to October 1986.
-Its inauguration took place on the day June 21, 2017.
+Pavilhão João Rocha is a multi-sports arena located in Lisbon.
+Located next to the Estádio José Alvalade, it is the home of Sporting CP indoor sports teams and was named after former club president João Rocha.